IDMIL/tstick-docs/docs/designs/T-Stick 5GW.md

 Note: Section is still a Work in Progress

 Like the fourth generation T-Sticks this 5th generation of T-Sticks also includes embedded gestures.
 It also uses the Puara Gestures Library for gesture extraction.
-The table below lists all the properties that are extracted for the high-level gesture.
+The table below lists all the properties that are extracted.

 ### Table 1: High Level Gestures